 To The MACL Airport Rescue And Fire Service Authority

-ASIS Boats recently delivered new Fire Fighting RHIB boats and training to the MACL Airport Rescue and Fire Service Authority at their facilities located on Hulhule Island in the North Malè Atoll.
+ASIS Boats recently delivered new 8-meter Fire Rescue Boats and training to the MACL Airport Rescue and Fire Service Authority at their facilities located on Hulhule Island in the North Malè Atoll.

 The MACL Airport Rescue and Fire Service received highly customized, multi-mission, 8.0 meter ASIS Fire Rescue Boats.

-These boats were specially designed and equipped for their unique aviation fire/rescue mission to include onboard fire-pumps & fire-monitors, closed-cell foam-filled tube-sets, 20-person self-deploying SOLAS approved life-rafts and each boat equipped with a self-righting system.
+These 8-meter Fire Rescue Boats were specially designed and equipped for their unique aviation fire/rescue mission to include onboard fire pumps and fire monitors, closed-cell foam-filled tube sets, 20-person self-deploying SOLAS-approved life-rafts, and each boat equipped with a self-righting system.

-These fully equipped red unsinkable firefighting and rescue boats are powered by twin 115 Hp 4 stroke Yamaha engines allowing a speed of 45mph permitting them to respond quickly to calls for assistance and for maneuvers within the emergency zone.
+These fully equipped, unsinkable firefighting and rescue boats are powered by twin 115 Hp 4 stroke Yamaha engines allowing a speed of 45mph permitting them to respond quickly to calls for assistance and for maneuvers within the emergency zone.